Level INFO messages not being logged in worker processes.

 Yes I agree we probably need to use the syslog handler.
 The Django docs say that you can use any Python provided log handler, so I think the one we want is this one: https://docs.python.org/3.5/library/logging.handlers.html#sysloghandler

-#5 Updated by mhrivnak almost 3 years ago
+#5 Updated by mhrivnak over 3 years ago

 I'm hoping we can just re-use our pulp 2 logging code, which supports both syslog and stream.
 The latter is particularly valuable for containerized deployments.

 Is there anything about logging we need to change from Pulp 2?
 Or any reason we can't re-use that code?

 #6 Updated by bmbouter over 3 years ago

 Early on in Pulp3, @smyers and I looked into this and we thought that the Pulp2 logger couldn't possibly be as good as the Django logger.
 It's at the very least not as well tested and something we have to maintain.
 Django supports both syslog and stream also.

 I think we need to have a default (like syslog) and have a setting to use another logger.
 The existing settings "overlay" over the settings.py file at startup so we are well setup to allow the user to configure their logger the Django way.
 I don't think we want to bring along our custom logger from Pulp2.